Hedge funds raise bets against Hungary bonds

 The managers believe such yields don’t fully reflect the economic and political fundamentals in Hungary.

-And as Cyprus’s 10 billion euro (8.5 billion pound) bailout reignites fears over Europe’s debt burden, some hedge funds are betting the investors who rushed into Hungary bonds last year are overlooking a number of negative factors.
+And as Cyprus’s 10 billion euro ($13 billion) bailout reignites fears over Europe’s debt burden, some hedge funds are betting the investors who rushed into Hungary bonds last year are overlooking a number of negative factors.

 “I still don’t understand why bond yields are trading so tight (low), given the current situation,” said Steven Mitra, partner and senior portfolio manager at hedge fund firm LNG Capital, who last week put on a “short” position on Hungarian sovereign bonds, betting on a price fall.